swanhtet01/InsightFactory/README.md

 3. Copy `.env.example` to `.env` and populate the Google Drive, OpenAI, CopilotKit, and Tongyi settings required for your deployment.
+4. Validate the setup with `python cli.py preflight --json` to ensure credentials, dependencies, and report directories are ready.
-4. Run the unified CLI to sync data, execute pipelines, or launch services (details below).
+5. Run the unified CLI to sync data, execute pipelines, or launch services (details below).

 ## Folder Structure
 - `app.py` — Main entry point